 - Allow your family rituals to evolve.
 Studies show that the most successful rituals are those that change with the times.
 Bringing new members into the fold (husbands, wives, in-laws, children, or friends) is an opportunity to learn new traditions and expand your outlook.
 And remember that Thanksgiving can have a different meaning for some.
 For example, some Native Americans mark Thanksgiving as a day of mourning.

-- Practice forgiveness.
-True forgiveness is a complex process that requires long-term work.
-But letting go of petty issues you may have with a sibling, spouse, or parent for one day or one meal while you celebrate can go a long way toward helping you cultivate gratitude and perspective.
+- Don’t sweat the small stuff.
+Letting go of petty issues you have with a sibling, spouse, or parent for one day or one meal while you celebrate can go a long way toward helping you cultivate gratitude and perspective.
 When you do this, you will enjoy your holiday even more.

 How to Avoid the Food Wars During the Holiday Season